Docs · Quickstart

 1. Install the CLI

 The CLI is a single Rust binary.
-Pick whichever channel fits your toolchain — they all install the same chakramcp binary at version 0.1.0.
+Pick whichever channel fits your toolchain — they all install the same chakramcp binary.

 ✅ npm (recommended — the wrapper fetches the right prebuilt binary for your platform):